 The dietary exposure assessments indicate that the residues associated with the proposed MRLs do not represent an unacceptable risk to public health and safety.

 There are no MRLs for antibiotic residues in this Application.

-FSANZ will make a Sanitary and Phytosanitary notification to the World Trade Organization.
+FSANZ made a Sanitary and Phytosanitary notification to the World Trade Organization.
+No submissions were received from WTO Members.